ComPWA/PWA-pages/src/software/git/branching.rst

 Here, let's just remove all lines but for "some content" (the ``master``) and safe the file.
 Then it's a matter of staging the modified :file:`file1.txt` and creating a new **merge commit**.
 This time, we commit the :command:`-m` message flag for the :command:`git commit` command.
-Git will launch `vi
-<https://en.wikipedia.org/wiki/Vi>`_ with a pre-generated merge message.
-Just
-safe it (:command:`:x`) and Git will use it as a commit message.
+Git will launch :wiki:`Vi` with a pre-generated merge message.
+Just safe it (:command:`:x`) and Git will use it as a commit message.

 .. code-block:: shell